lijie-hu/lijie-hu.github.io/_pages/about.md

 For privacy-preserving machine learning, I mainly focused on private statistical estimation(<a href="https://jmlr.org/papers/v24/21-0523.html">[JMLR,a]</a>,<a href="https://jmlr.org/papers/v25/22-0079.html">[JMLR,b]</a>,<a href="https://arxiv.org/abs/2010.13520">[ECAI'23]</a>,<a href="https://proceedings.mlr.press/v206/hu23a/hu23a.pdf">[AISTATS'23]</a>,<a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10314000">[TKDE]</a>,<a href="https://dl.acm.org/doi/abs/10.1145/3517804.3524144">[PODS'22]</a>,<a href="https://proceedings.mlr.press/v167/su22a/su22a.pdf">[ALT'22]</a>) and its application to natural language models(<a href="https://arxiv.org/abs/2410.08027">[EMNLP'24 Oral,c]</a>,<a href="https://aclanthology.org/2024.findings-eacl.33/">[EACL'24]</a>).

+We are organizing the AAAI 2025 Hackathon; check this link for details.
+You are welcome to participate!

 <b style="color: #C00000">I actively seek opportunities in the 2024-2025 job market and would be pleased to connect with those interested in my work.
 Please feel free to reach out!</b>

+<b>Join the AAAI 2025 Hackathon!</b>
+We’re excited to announce the AAAI 2025 Hackathon, a premier event showcasing innovation and collaboration in AI.
+Whether you’re a seasoned developer or just getting started, this is your chance to contribute, learn, and network with experts in the field.

+<a href="https://aaai.org/conference/aaai/aaai-25/hackathon/">👉 Click here for more details and to register!</a>

+Don’t miss out—everyone is welcome to participate!

 <hr />